Lonelyduck-tba/SQL_Portfolio/README.md

 **SQL Projects**

 Listed below are the projects I've worked on:
   1. Investigating the Solar and Wind Generation using an NESO Dataset. : In this project I aimed to investigate the historic electricity demand, wind and solar outturn data for 2023.
 This dataset was sourced from the Nation Energy System Operator which is a licensed electricity system operator balancing supply and demand; residing within Great Britain.
+The project is pretty small and consists of a very simple SQL query.